ThoughtSpot acquires Mode to define the next generation of collaborative BI >>Learn More

 Google Sheets is one of the closest Excel alternatives that you’ll find on the market, as a spreadsheet-based tool for storing, visualizing, and presenting data.
 Google Sheets enables collaboration and sharing and has compatibility with Microsoft Excel files including many keyboard shortcuts.

 Google Sheets has almost all the same features that Excel offers.
 Sheets is also highly collaborative and supports real-time data sharing.
 However, Sheets is very resource-intensive.
 Like most Google products, it consumes a significant amount of RAM.
+To address this, you can take steps to reduce RAM usage, such as closing unnecessary browser tabs, limiting the use of add-ons, or simplifying complex formulas.
 It also comes with fewer formatting options than Excel.

 Excel vs SQL